 Not all divorces have to be expensive and adversarial.
 Yes, it is possible to have a cheap divorce.
-Some people may not agree; however, if you explore the affordable alternatives, it is possible.
+If you and your spouse are willing to explore the affordable alternatives, it is possible.

 - An uncontested divorce is the cheapest and fastest way to terminate a marriage.

-- Using a mediator is n effective way to avoid paying high lawyer fees for divorce.
+- Using a mediator is an effective way to avoid paying high lawyer fees for divorce.

-You may explore the following if you are looking for a cheap and easy divorce:
+You may explore the following if you are looking for a cheaper divorce option: